Please find below information about Healing School - A Science Academy. The information will tell you more about how our academy is run.

 There is also a grade awarded for Effort, to reflect the pupil's own level of input towards progression within the subject.
 The third and final report of each academic year also contains a written statement from the form tutor.

-In Year 11 there are two assessments, based on an Interim Report following the Mock Examination results, and a Final report prior to the external examinations in the summer.
-The results of the external examinations are then released to pupils on the national 'results release day'.
+In Year 11 the results of the external examinations are released to pupils on the national 'results release day'.

 Parents' Evenings are held for each year group once per year.
 At these events, parents (and pupils) are able to meet with the pupils' subject teachers and discuss progress and any issues as appropriate.